Set the Time with NTP

 => sync ntp backgroundto have the Call Server date and time update automatically (stop ntp background to disable).

-Daylight savings time adjustment can also be set to take place automatically on the Call Server, this is done in LD 2.
+Daylight savings time adjustment can be set to take place automatically on the Call Server in LD 2.

 NTP server check: